Book a Free Session

 Program and Curriculum Yale MBA

-yale mba program and curriculum
+yale mba

-A curriculum is a tool for achieving education's objectives.
+Yale integrated curriculum is a tool for achieving education's objectives.
 The philosophical, sociological, economic, and technical priorities of the country determine these educational objectives.
 According to this viewpoint, a national MBA Yale curriculum framework that influences education goals, methodology, material, and teacher, school, and student roles with a goal-oriented focus is necessary.
 It creates certain curricular quality criteria; evaluation is also required.
 It offers advice to textbook and syllabus authors.
 The Yale MBA course duration is 2 years, in which the university has very meticulously bifurcated the courses and syllabus to aid students in easy and effective understanding.

-Core Courses at Yale MBA
+Core Courses at Yale MBA (Year-1)

-• Competitive Strategy: This course teaches students the fundamentals of strategy-such as industry analysis competitive positioning and strategic decision making.
+Competitive Strategy This course teaches students the fundamentals of strategy-such as industry analysis competitive positioning and strategic decision making.

-• Operations Management: This course focuses on the management of processes and systems within organizations, including topics such as process design, capacity planning, inventory management, and supply chain management.
+Operations Management This course focuses on the management of processes and systems within organizations, including topics such as process design, capacity planning, inventory management, and supply chain management.

-• Marketing Management: This course covers the fundamentals of marketing strategy and tactics, including market analysis, customer segmentation, product development, pricing, promotion, and distribution.
+Marketing Management This course covers the fundamentals of marketing strategy and tactics, including market analysis, customer segmentation, product development, pricing, promotion, and distribution.

-• Financial Reporting and Analysis: This course provides an in-depth comprehension of financial accounting principles and practices, such as the preparation and examination of financial statements; along with their utilization for informed decision making.
+Financial Reporting and Analysis : This course provides an in-depth comprehension of financial accounting principles and practices, such as the preparation and examination of financial statements; along with their utilization for informed decision making.

-• Global Business and Society: This course delves into the social, political and economic environment in which businesses operate, exploring topics such as corporate social responsibility, sustainability and governance across a global scale.
+Global Business and Society This course delves into the social, political and economic environment in which businesses operate, exploring topics such as corporate social responsibility, sustainability and governance across a global scale.

 Core Courses at Yale MBA (Year-2)